kinecosystem/kin-website-docs/docs/how-it-works.md

 At a high level, setting up a Kin app requires the following steps:

 1. Generate a [keypair](/terms-and-concepts#keypair) and register the app with the public key of the generated keypair to obtain an app index
+- The easiest way to do this is to implement one of our server SDKs, which as mentioned above, has functionality to generate a random keypair as well as functionality to create the account on the blockchain.
 2. Implement a Client SDK
 3. Implement a Server SDK